silaskaggwa/MyImages/README.md

 - Returns a HTTP 200 OK with a JSON response body including the image data, its label (generate one if the user did not provide it), its identifier provided by the persistent data store, and any objects detected (if object detection was enabled).

-## Running Application
-### Requirements
-- Docker
-### Steps
-1. Install Docker
-2. Clone repository
-3. Navigate to the myimages directory
-4. Run ```docker-compose up```.
-Application will start running on http://localhost:8080 while MySQL database will be running on localhost port 3306.